-We (as a website owner) want to engage with our visitors and provide them with feedback, ideally within 24 hours.
+We (as the website owners) want to engage with our visitors and provide them with feedback, ideally within 24 hours.

-Not mentioning that the additional text extends our content.
+Not to mention that the additional text extends our content.

-This shows Google that our site is “alive”, thus has value for readers.
+This shows Google that our site is “alive”, and thus has value for readers.

 Here is the list of 9 steps you should follow to increase your ranking.

 Meta Title is the first line or a custom title that shows up in the title tag for the page.
 You want to use the keyword in the Meta Title.

 See the screenshot below – it shows the reader what he is looking for.

 2. Keyword in Meta Description

 This is text underneath the Meta Title.

 You want to use your keyword in this section as well.